craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Nations/Holyl'nds/Holdings/The Holy City of Kanielkiln.md

 Outside the walls of the city, many of the Unseen make their permanency in ramshackled buildings of burnt wood and clay brick.
 These folk are workers and pay their Tendered in exchange for its Greatness' tolerance.

 ## Population Distribution
-As the Capital city in the [[The Church of the White Flame|Holy Nation of Flame]], Kanielkiln is very representative of the distribution listed in [[The Holy'lnds|The Holyl'nds]]
+As the Capital city in the [[The Church of the White Flame|Holy Nation of Flame]], Kanielkiln is very representative of the distribution listed in [[The Holyl'nds|The Holyl'nds]]

 ## Defenses